joshuaf4837/cyoa-amusment-park/choices/go-home.md

 # Go Home
 ---
-Since you stayed with your class you arrived safely home and with no trouble
+Since you stayed with your class you arrived safely home and with no trouble and had the best day you can have!

 [Go home](../Amusement-park.md)